naytendo/cdcPowell2026/README.md

 # cdcPowell2026
-repo for paper work for CDC
+repo for work on optimal control augmented with Koopman model using a flight control system